Aging in Place Home Modifications

 General AIP Features

 These are the home modifications to keep in mind when remodeling or updating any part of the house:

 Use contrasting colors throughout the home to make features more visible.
-For example, use dark light switches on white walls and different colors for flooring and stairs so a senior can easily tell where the stairs begin and end.
+For example, use different colors for flooring and stairs so a senior can easily tell where the stairs begin and end.